Miller-Library/makerweb/src/index.md

 ## Background
-DLCL Academic Technology Specialist Quinn Dombrowski first launched the Textile Makerspace in December 2018, converting the space from an unused computer lab.
-You can read more about the philosophy behind the makerspace and its connection to digital humanities in a [2019 Stanford News piece on campus makerspaces](https://news.stanford.edu/2019/12/09/makerspaces-at-stanford/).
+Miller Library Head Librarian Amanda Whitmire launched the Miller Makerspace in February 2017, converting the space from a former Reference Area.
+You can read more about the philosophy behind the makerspace at:
+- Whitmire, Amanda L. (2018).
+Tinkering is fundamental: why open source electronics are a natural fit in [marine] science libraries.
+Oral Presentation.
+[Stanford Digital Repository](https://purl.stanford.edu/cz459xn4262). https://purl.stanford.edu/cz459xn4262
+- Whitmire, A. (2022).
+Implementing a 3D printing service at a marine biology library.
+[Stanford Digital Repository](https://purl.stanford.edu/xf227mk1917). https://doi.org/10.25740/xf227mk1917.